 Sorcerer to the Crown was also a Locus Awards finalist for Best First Novel, RT Reviewers’ Choice Awards nominee for Best Fantasy Novel and official nominee for the ALA/YALSA Alex Awards, as well as being longlisted for the British Science Fiction Association Awards and the Tiptree Award.
 Sorcerer to the Crown appeared in Best Books of 2015 lists from Library Journal, ALA, Barnes & Noble, NPR, io9, Tor.com, BookRiot and the Seattle Times, and was selected for the 2017 Amelia Bloomer List of notable feminist literature for young people.

 Cho is the editor of anthology Cyberpunk: Malaysia (Buku Fixi, 2015), a Popular-The Star Readers’ Choice Awards 2016 finalist.
-She was a juror for the Speculative Literature Foundation 2014 Diverse Writers and Diverse Worlds grants and has served on the Board of non-profit Con or Bust.
-She has appeared at festivals and conventions in Malaysia, USA, UK, the Netherlands and Finland, and co-organised UK convention Nine Worlds Geekfest’s first Race & Culture programming track.
-Cho has spoken on feminism and social justice in genre on Minnesota Public Radio News, BBC Radio 4 and Al Jazeera’s online daily TV show The Stream.
+She was a juror for the Speculative Literature Foundation 2014 Diverse Writers and Diverse Worlds grants and previously served on the Board of non-profit Con or Bust.
+She has spoken at literary festivals, conventions and conferences in Malaysia, USA, UK, the Netherlands, Finland and Hong Kong, and co-organised UK convention Nine Worlds Geekfest’s first Race & Culture programming track.
+Cho has appeared on BBC Radio, Minnesota Public Radio News and Al Jazeera’s online daily TV show The Stream.

 These photos are free to download.
 To open the hi-res version, click on the image, then left-click and choose “View image”.
 Left-click again to save.
 Please credit the photographer as identified in the caption.